 A Choir for MSG is a performative dinner.
 Up to ten participants, through assigned roles, are asked to play different familial archetypes while they share a meal prepared by the artist.

 Our most recent performance of A Choir for MSG was held on 3.15.17 at The WASH Project, see pictures above. $105 worth of proceeds from the dinner went to the International Institute of Buffalo.
 The space and wine were generously donated by The WASH Project.
-Supplies were provided by the artist and The Schoolyard.
+Supplies were provided by the artist and curator, Amber Dennis.

-If you’d like to experience A Choir for MSG please contact us at email@example.com.
+If you’d like to experience A Choir for MSG please contact Amber at firstname.lastname@example.org

 This piece was first performed as a part of Split Ends (11.11.16 – 11.17.16 at Main Street Gallery – Downtown Buffalo, NY).